JoshuaHepworth/synap-ruby-exercise/README.md

 - /organizations
 - /organizations/1

-## I used "Users" instead of "People" for easier pluralization
+## I used "Users" instead of "People" for easier pluralization.

 This README would normally document whatever steps are necessary to get the application up and running.